 Last month, I wrote about my trip to Portugal with The Colour Flooring Company where I visited the cork oak forest, saw cork being harvested and processed and found out what kinds of things cork can be used for.
 I also learnt about its amazing sustainability credentials.
 You can read that post here.

-There are just so many benefits to be had from cork, and its unique properties make it the perfect material for flooring.
+There are just so many benefits to be had from the unique properties of cork as flooring.
+Let’s take a quick look at what some of those benefits are:

 - It is extremely lightweight (one of the lightest solid substances there is)

 - It can withstand a lot of pressure and bounces back easily so has great impact resistance

 - It has a high resistance to penetration by water

 - It is a great thermal insulator and has the same core temperature as human body temperature making it warm to the touch

 - It is a good sound insulator and absorbs vibrations

 - It is stable, tough, durable and hard-wearing.

 These are all properties that the new range of waterproof cork flooring from The Colour Flooring Company benefits from.
 Working together with Amorim, the world’s largest cork manufacturer, they have recently launched Corka, an ultra-green, super-tough, easy-to-fit waterproof cork flooring and I think you’ll be surprised by just how sleek and elegant it is.